bankcex/docs/the-fuse-chain/token-bridges/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ![](../../.gitbook/assets/6%20%285%29.png)

-After the transaction is confirmed on BankCEX network, the bridge oracle will relay your tx on Ethereum.
-No need to wait for additional confirmations as BankCEX is PoS network.
+After the transaction is confirmed on Bankcoin network, the bridge oracle will relay your tx on Ethereum.
+No need to wait for additional confirmations as Bankcoin is PoS network.
 After sometime you should be able to see the successful transfer of the token on your TL20 address.

 Note: Please do enter the decimals very carefully.
 If the decimals are entered incorrectly then the transaction might fail with an error or might cost you very high gas.